patricklafrance/wmfnext-shell/README.md

 ];

 // Instanciate a runtime instance to share among the host and the modules.
-// The runtime instance will provide functionalities such as routing and navigation. const runtime = new Runtime({
+// The runtime instance will give modules access to functionalities such as
+// routing and navigation.
+const runtime = new Runtime({
     // The shell comes with a basic console logger.
     loggers: [new ConsoleLogger()]